Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

 Note: [[!MPEGCMAF]] allows multiple kind boxes, hence multiple roles can be signalled.
 By default one should signal the DASH role urn:mpeg:dash:role:2011.
-A receiver can derive corresponding configuration for other streaming protocols such as HLS [[!RFC8216]].
+A receiver may derive corresponding configuration for other streaming protocols such as HLS [[!RFC8216]].
 In case this is not desired, additional kind boxes with corresponding schemeIdUri and values can be used to explicitly signal this kind of information.